Wheezing is a high-pitched whistling sound that can happen when you breathe. It’s caused by narrowed airways or inflammation.

 Wheezing can happen to anyone.
-However, there are certain risk factors that can increase your chances of developing a wheeze.
+However, certain risk factors can increase your chances of developing a wheeze.
 Hereditary illnesses, such as asthma, can run in families.

 Wheezing can also occur in: